Fire Protection FAQs

 K – cooking oils and fats

 The numbers indicate how much of the fire can be put out by the fire extinguisher.
-Every number before the A means it is as effective as 1 ¼ gallons of water.
+Every number before the A means it’s as effective as 1 ¼ gallons of water.
 For example, 2A means the fire extinguisher is as effective as 2 ½ gallons of water, and so on.
-The numbers before B and C are a measure of the amount of square feet the fire extinguisher can put out.
-For example, a 10:BC fire extinguisher can extinguish a fire over 10 sq. ft.

 In addition to monthly extinguisher self-tests, full fire extinguisher maintenance is required once a year and a fire extinguisher hydro test is required every 12 years.

 If you own a restaurant, you already know you need a special type of fire suppression system to keep your kitchen safe from fires.
-But did you know you also need a special type of fire extinguisher too?
-Fires that commonly occur in commercial kitchens, such as grease fires, are referred to as Class K and require a special Class K fire extinguisher to knock them down and prevent reflash.
+But did you know you also need a special type of fire extinguisher?

 Yes.
 OSHA standards require any workplace that has fire extinguishers available for employee use must also provide an educational program for employees to familiarize themselves with the basics of fire extinguisher use and the hazards associated with it.

-If you have sensitive electronic equipment, such as in a computer room or data center, using a water or a dry chemical fire extinguisher can cause as much damage as a fire itself.
+If you have sensitive electronic equipment, such as in a computer room or data center, a water or dry chemical fire extinguisher can cause as much damage as a fire itself.
 Instead, use a clean agent fire extinguisher such as a Cleanguard FE 36 (made by Ansul) or a Halotron I (made by Amerex) fire extinguisher.

-Halotron I – Halotron I discharges as a rapidly evaporating liquid that leaves no residue.
+Halotron I: Halotron I discharges as a rapidly evaporating liquid that leaves no residue.
 It does not conduct electricity and is suitable to fight Class A, B, and C fires.

-Cleanguard FE 36 – the Cleanguard FE 36 is a replacement for Halon 1211.
+Cleanguard FE 36: The Cleanguard FE 36 is a replacement for Halon 1211.
 The Cleanguard extinguisher has comparable performance and efficiency to Halon 1211 but is less toxic and has zero ozone depletion potential.

-CONTACT US TODAY!
+CONTACT US TODAY

 Back to Top ↑